CleverRaven/Cataclysm-DDA/doc/GIT_FORK_SETUP.md

 ## Github.com

 You will need a Github account.
-Go to github.com and sign up / log in.
-Use github tutorial on how to set up an "ssh key", this will authenticate you.
+Use [Github tutorial](https://help.github.com/en/articles/connecting-to-github-with-ssh)  on how to set up an "ssh key", this will authenticate you.

 ### Prep your fork